Problem-Solving Skills Training for Young Adult Cancer Patients

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on evaluating a problem-solving program rather than changing your medical treatment.

-What data supports the effectiveness of the treatment Bright IDEAS-YA for young adult cancer patients?
+What prior data suggests that the Bright IDEAS-YA program is safe for young adult cancer patients?

-How is the Bright IDEAS-YA treatment different from other treatments for young adult cancer patients?
+What evidence suggests that the Bright IDEAS-YA program is effective for young adult cancer patients?

 Katie Devine, PhD, MPH